-The Manuscripts Department contains approximately 35,000 manuscripts, including 4,500 medieval codices, which makes the Royal Library’s collection one of the ten largest in the world.
+The Manuscripts Department contains approximately 35,000 manuscripts, including 4,500 medieval codices, which makes KBR’s collection one of the ten largest in the world.
 A large part of the original collection consists of the former Library of the Dukes of Burgundy.

 In addition, the Manuscripts Department also holds two special collections: